 When your treatment is complete, we’ll provide comprehensive follow-up care—including visits with the same team who treated your cancer.
 Our patients say it’s reassuring to see the same team when they come for their follow-up visits.

 SCCA was formed, in part, to bring promising new treatments to patients faster.
-This means more treatment options at SCCA than you might find elsewhere, like the chance to participate in one of many ongoing clinical studies conducted at SCCA and its parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+This means more treatment options at SCCA than you might find elsewhere, like the chance to participate in one of many ongoing clinical studies conducted at SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.